VetoProjects/VetoLC/README.md

 ![Highlighting](images/Documentation/glsl.png "Highlighting in a nutshell")

 You might want to take a ride and you can(on every platform we know of, provided there is OpenGL and GLSL installed).
+There are examples for Graphics and Audio Live Coding within the `examples` directory; the audio examples are rather basic, while the graphics files are partially very advanced.
-There is an example for Graphics Live Coding called `default.glsl` in the source directory.
-If you open and run it, you can play around with it very well(run it by hitting the systems refresh action(`F5` on Windows and Linux, `Cmd+R` on OS X)).
-A new window will pop open that renders the shader.
-Our personal preference is to drag that window to a different screen so you have a clean workbench.
+If you open and run them, you can play around with it very well(run it by hitting the systems refresh action(`F5` on Windows and Linux, `Cmd+R` on OS X)).
+If you are doing graphics, a new window will pop open that renders the shader, concerning audio there will be sound playing.
+Our personal preference is to drag rendering windows to a different screen so you have a clean workbench.
 If you change something, you can hit refresh at every point in your development and the updated code will be run.
+If it does not compile, a message will tell you so(either as a popup or as an exception in the bottom part of the editor).

 (Here be dragons... err - pictures.)